What are the health benefits of milk protein?

 Milk protein is known as a complete protein, as it contains all the essential amino acids that the body cannot synthesise.
 This unique profile is especially important for:

-Milk protein contains bioactive components that support health in several areas:
+Whey protein contains bioactive components that support health in several areas:

 - Metabolism: It favours weight control, as it promotes satiety and contributes to fat burning, being an ally in weight loss diets.